cdfoundation/foundation/CDF Awards Guidelines.md

 ### 2024 Winners
 To be announced at [cdCon 2024](https://cd.foundation/cdcon-2024/) in Seattle, Washington.
 A microconference of Open Source Summit North America, April 16-18.

-This year, the award officers are: V SREENIVAS and Bervianto Leo Pratama.
+This year, the award officers are: Vutukuri Sreenivas and Bervianto Leo Pratama.

 ### 2023 Winners